rbblck/Herrco-Assessment-App/README.md

 3. Open the CMD window and change directory to you newly created folder.
 4. Download the app source code from GitHub using the command “git clone https://github.com/rbblck/Herrco-Assessment-App.git”
-5. Change directory to <PATH TO NEW FOLDER>/Herrco-Assessment-App\HerrcoApp
+5. Change directory to <PATH TO NEW FOLDER>\Herrco-Assessment-App\HerrcoApp
 6. Type CMD “dotnet run”.
 7. Open the web browser and type in the url “https://locahost:5001” and enter.
 8. The app should open in the browser.